mrkkrj/TrianglePP/README.md

 For for backgroud info on the implementation see *"Triangle: Engineering a 2D Quality Mesh Generator and Delaunay Triangulator"* by JP Shewchuk: http://www.cs.cmu.edu/~quake-papers/triangle.ps

 This code is released under LPGL licence.

+__Update:__

+The code is now preliminary ported to x64 Windows.
+The project file was updated to Visual Studio 2015, the x64 target was added, and the asserts and crashes when running the example program were fixed.
+It wasn't thorougly tested though, and produces some warnings at the moment.